Dominion of Newfoundland

-The Newfoundland parliament accepted the recommendations and presented a petition to the King to ask for the suspension of the constitution and the appointment of commissioners to administer the government until the country became self-supporting again.
-To enable compliance with the request, the British Parliament passed the Newfoundland Act 1933, and on 16 February 1934, the British government appointed six commissioners, three from Newfoundland and three from the United Kingdom, with the Governor as chairman.
+The Newfoundland parliament accepted the recommendations; it then presented a petition to the King to ask for the suspension of the constitution and the appointment of commissioners to administer the government until the country became self-supporting again.
+To enable compliance with the request, the British Parliament passed the Newfoundland Act, 1933, and on 16 February 1934, the British government appointed six commissioners, three from Newfoundland and three from the United Kingdom, with the governor as chairman.
 The system of a six-member Commission of Government continued to govern Newfoundland until Newfoundland joined Canada in 1949 to become Canada's tenth province.

-Etymology and national symbols
+Name and national symbols

 The official name of the dominion was "Newfoundland" and not, as was sometimes reported, "Dominion of Newfoundland".
 The distinction is apparent in many statutes, most notably the Statute of Westminster that listed the full name of each realm, including the "Dominion of New Zealand", the "Dominion of Canada", and "Newfoundland".

-The Newfoundland Blue Ensign was used as the colonial flag from 1870 to 1904.
-The Newfoundland Red Ensign was used as the 'de facto' national flag of the dominion until the legislature adopted the Union Flag on 15 May 1931.
+The Newfoundland Red Ensign was used as the de facto national flag of the dominion until the legislature adopted the Union Flag on 15 May 1931.

-The anthem of the Dominion was the "Ode to Newfoundland", written by British colonial governor Sir Cavendish Boyle in 1902 during his administration of Newfoundland (1901 to 1904).
+The anthem of the dominion was the "Ode to Newfoundland", written by British colonial governor Sir Cavendish Boyle in 1902 during his administration of Newfoundland (1901 to 1904).
 It was adopted as the dominion's anthem on 20 May 1904, until confederation with Canada in 1949.
-In 1980, the province of Newfoundland re-adopted the song as a provincial anthem, making Newfoundland and Labrador the only province in Canada to adopt a provincial anthem.
+In 1980, the province of Newfoundland re-adopted the song as a provincial anthem.
 The "Ode to Newfoundland" continues to be heard at public events in the province; however, only the first and last verses are traditionally sung.

 Political origins

-In 1854 the British government established Newfoundland's responsible government.
+Newfoundland was the oldest English colony in North America, being claimed by John Cabot for Henry VII, and again by Sir Humphrey Gilbert in 1583.
+It gradually acquired European settlement; in 1825, it was formally recognised as a Crown colony by the British government.
+The British government granted representative government in 1832, and responsible government in 1854.
 In 1855, Philip Francis Little, a native of Prince Edward Island, won a parliamentary majority over Sir Hugh Hoyles and the Conservatives.
 Little formed the first administration from 1855 to 1858.

-Newfoundland rejected confederation with Canada in the 1869 general election.
+Newfoundland sent two delegates to the Quebec Conference in 1864 which resulted in Canadian Confederation, but the option of joining was not popular in Newfoundland.
+In the 1869 general election, Newfoundlanders rejected confederation with Canada.
 Sir John Thompson, Prime Minister of Canada, came very close to negotiating Newfoundland's entry into Confederation in 1892.

-It remained a colony until the 1907 Imperial Conference resolved to confer dominion status on all self-governing colonies in attendance.
+Newfoundland remained a colony until the 1907 Imperial Conference resolved to confer dominion status on all self-governing colonies in attendance.
 The annual holiday of Dominion Day was celebrated each 26 September to commemorate the occasion.